ashkthx/Project-1/README.md

 # Project-1

 # FoodFlix
 FoodFlix is an app that is able to search recipes and movies via genre selection in 3 easy steps.
+Application calls out to two different APIs for data and then we format it to give suggestions to the user.

 # APIs used:
 <li>Edamame - Receipe search.</li>